cilium/cilium.io/src/posts/2026-06-07-kubernetes-runtime-security-the-guide/index.md

 ii) Selectors: The in-kernel BPF filtering logic that determines if the hooked event should be processed or ignored.

-iii) Actions: specific response Tetragon executes when an event matches the hook and selectors criteria.
+iii) Actions: The specific response Tetragon executes when an event matches the hook and selectors criteria.

 ## **Selector Types**